Clinical Psychology Unit

 Applications are rated by members of the selection committee according to a set of criteria covering academic, clinical, research, and interpersonal skills and experience.
 The criteria are based on the trainee job description and person specification.
 We review the academic and experience references as part of our short-listing process; please take care to choose referees who can adequately comment on your academic and clinical readiness for training.

 All applications are rated against our criteria.
 We normally interview up to 64 applicants.
-Applicants who apply under the Disability Confident system and who meet the minimum criteria (a score of 9 or above by each short-lister) on our short-listing criteria will be offered an interview.
+Applicants who apply under the Disability Confident system and who meet the minimum criteria (a score of 9 or above from each short-lister) on our short-listing criteria will be offered an interview (see Disability Confident section above for more information).

 After successful short-listing, candidates are invited to attend the University.
 The interview day has three components: